 A Clean Grill Makes a Happy Fish

 First, the grill needs to be cleaned.
-The best to do this is to cover the grill right when the coals have all lit and the fire is at its hottest.
-Five minutes of this heat will then make it incredibly simple to brush away any residual nastiness left on the grill grate using a good grill brush.
+The best way to do this is to cover the grill right when the coals have all lit and the fire is at its hottest.
+Five minutes of this heat will then make it incredibly simple to brush away any residual nastiness left on the grill grate, using a good grill brush.

 While attempting the turn, if you feel too much resistance, just stop and walk away.
 If you've properly cleaned and oiled the grate, the fish will let you know when it's ready to turn by releasing itself from the grate.
-A spatula will help undo some light sticking, but if you feel like you're doing more harm than good in attempting the turn, it may be the fish just needs a minute or two more to finish up on that side.
+A spatula will help undo some light sticking, but if you feel like you're doing more harm than good in attempting the turn, it may be that the fish just needs a minute or two more to finish up on that side.

 You Are a Fish-Grilling Master

 Step back, give yourself a pat on the back, and relish the results of those fish-grilling skills.
 Grilled fresh fish, with a nice sear and a faint smokiness, is a proud thing, and ready to serve as is.
 A squirt of lemon juice livens it up a bit, but for seafood aficionados, that's about all you need.